RAF Calshot

 WW1 artist Algernon Black seaplane RNAS.

-RFC Crosley tender leading a convoy of RFC vehicles.
-The RNAS would have as many vehicles as they could.
+RFC Crossley tender leading a convoy of RFC vehicles.

 RAF Calshot